simatic-ax/learning-path/05_oop_in_st/slides/slides.md

 >* In ST, classes can only be instantiated during compile time.
 >* In opposite to other languages, ST can not create instances during runtime.
->* There are no constructors for classes in ST
+>* There are no constructors for classes in ST.
 ----
 <br>